sunilabrahamindia/sunilabraham/events/india-ai-impact-summit-2026.md

 Abraham is scheduled to speak at a session titled "Responsible AI in Action: How Global Enterprises Are Building Trust at Scale" on 20 February 2026 from 10:30 AM to 11:30 AM at Bharat Mandapam, L1 Meeting Room No. 6.

 The panel examines approaches to responsible AI deployment at scale, focusing on how enterprises embed ethics, transparency and accountability into AI systems whilst balancing speed, compliance and innovation.
 Other speakers include Ankit Bose (Nasscom), Manish Gupta (Google DeepMind), Syed Ahmed (Infosys), and Geeta Gurnani (IBM).
 The session is organised with Infosys Limited as knowledge partner.

+## See also
+- [Portal:Artificial Intelligence](/ai/), overview portal on artificial intelligence within the Sunil Abraham Project

 ## References